Maria Millington Lathbury: Career

 After completing the examinations in the late 1880s, Lathbury was appointed as an Extension Lecturer for the university.
 She was also a 'lady lecturer' at the British Museum, focusing on Greek dress.
 In fact, along with Ethel Abrahams, Lathbury was one of the first female scholars of Greek Dress.
 Both scholars wanted their work to be accessible so that members of the public could recreate Greek styles of dress for themselves.

-In 1891 she was interviewed in the Pall Mall Gazette with Jane Harrison, where they discussed the Greek world, archaeology and the character of female audiences for archaeological talks.
+In 1891, she was interviewed in the Pall Mall Gazette with Jane Harrison, where they discussed the Greek world, archaeology and the character of female audiences for archaeological talks.

-In 1892 she designed the costume for a production of Aristophanes' The Frogs.
-In the following year her book, Chapters on Greek Dress, published and dedicated to OUDS ‘in remembrance of their performance of the Frogs of Aristophanes'.
+In 1892, she designed the costume for a production of Aristophanes' The Frogs.
+In the following year her book, Chapters on Greek Dress, published and dedicated to OUDS 'in remembrance of their performance of the Frogs of Aristophanes'.
 Lathbury was one of those who campaigned for Oxford University to award degrees to women, in 1896.

-In 1900 The Englishwoman's Yearbook & Directory listed her as a woman "active in archaeology".
+In 1900, The Englishwoman's Yearbook & Directory listed her as a woman "active in archaeology".

+In 1909, she was awarded the Prestwich Medal of the Geological Society of London, "in memoriam of Sir John Evans".